serenader2014/rarbg-api/README.md

 If you want other groups included in the results use the ranked parameter with a value of 0 to get them included.

+# Test

+Clone this project, and install the dependencies `npm i`, and run `npm run test` to see the test result.

+Note that sometimes the test will fail because of the network problem.
+Currently all the tests timeout is 60000ms, if your network is poor, you may encounter test timeout error.

 # Limitation